zgulde/cods/docs/laravel-php-deployment-guide.md

     composer install
     ```

-    This file will be run whenever you deploy the site
+    This file will be run (i.e. `composer install` will run) whenever you push
+    to the production remote and deploy the site.